mahmad2504/php-code-protect/docs/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-PHP version should be installed and must be accessible from terminal C Program should be compiled with g++
+PHP  should be installed and must be accessible from terminal C Program should be compiled with g++
 C Program should be compiled with -std=c++11

 ### Installing
 Download the code
 Run -   php convert.php example.php prog.h
-The script takes 2 parameters.
+Convert script takes 2 parameters.
-First arg is the php script filename which needs to be encoded.
-Second argument is the name of c header file which is created by the tool.
+First arg is the php script filename which needs to be packaged Second argument is the name of c header file which is created by the tool.

 There is Makefile.